 Using Incentives to Obtain More UGC

 In the “brick and mortar” marketing world, offering incentives can further drive user engagement.
 The same strategy works in the online channel.
 Keep in mind that going the incentive route means you’ll have a legal obligation to disclose the UGC was incentive-based.
-Check out how Swiffer does it on its Review page:

 Notice the disclaimer below the video?
 Very clever.